TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks.md

 }
 ```

-**Organisation request is rejected**
+#### Organisation request is rejected

-This event is fired whenever a new organisation request is rejected via the admin APIs or the admin UI.
+This event is fired whenever a new organisation request is rejected by an admin user.

 Sample payload:
 ```json